polodev/datawookie/content/blog/2017-07-11-rstudio-docker-digitalocean.md

 U005,9Rcl8gye
 {{< /highlight >}}

 This will create the user profiles and home folders.
-The usernames and passwords are dumped to the terminal in CSV formay.
+The usernames and passwords are dumped to the terminal in CSV format.
 Record these and then assign a pair to each of the course delegates.

 ## Persisting User Data